matteoserva/GraphLLM/README.md

   - `--override-kv tokenizer.ggml.add_bos_token=bool:false` to avoid auto inserting a bos token.
 GraphLLM already adds it
   - `-sp` To receive the eom token, this enables llama3.1 tool calling

-- launch the example react prompt:
+- launch the example summarization prompt:
   `python3 exec.py examples/graph_summarize.txt test/wikipedia_summary.txt`

   This launches a react agent that has to perform mathematical operations using the provided tools.